Image © estate of Kin Platt, cover illustration by Leonard Everett Fisher.

 Christopher Platt’s edition of “The Blue Man” is from his own Two Lakes Press of St. Joseph, Minnesota, and was published in 2005.
 It seems to be the only book he published, so I imagine it was not a financial success, which is too bad, it’s a fine and exciting story.
 In searching online I haven’t found evidence that Two Lakes Press is still in business, or any copies of this edition, either.
 I hope there are some out there to be found.

 The story, though the first written, has young Steve as a teenager, old enough to drive himself from Long Island to a small hotel in the country many miles north.
 (The other Steve Forrester books, which feature Sinbad, his English Bulldog sidekick, have him at a younger age.)
 Left alone in charge of the hotel one night, a very strange man checks in.
 Not only is he uncommunicative, he seems almost alien, with strange blue skin and the apparent ability to disrupt electric lines and radio signals.
 Steve tries to investigate, and develops a theory that The Blue Man is actually a Martian sent to pave the way for an invasion.
 While Steve is sleeping, his uncle at last gets back and soon confronts the blue guest, but things escalate into violence, and when Steve arrives in the hotel lobby, his uncle is on the floor unconscious, perhaps dead, and The Blue Man has fled in a stolen car.
 Incensed, Steve takes off after him, thus beginning a thrilling, suspenseful chase with lots more danger, twists and turns, as well as help from a young woman, Penny, who seems to be the only one who believes Steve’s story.

 It’s a great read.
 I regret that I didn’t blog about it sooner.
 I hope anyone who’s interested can locate a copy.
+No Amazon links found.
 Highly recommended.